Error Handling

 Validate Early

-- Add validation tasks at the start of workflows
+- Add validation actions at the start of rules

 - Fail fast on invalid data